Okan1991/welldata-surveyapp-reproduction/README.md

 ### 1. Persistent Client IDs with Scripts

-The `/scripts` directory contains utilities to register client applications with the Solid server and update the applications to use fixed client IDs:
+The `/scripts` directory contains utilities to register client applications with the Solid server with fixed client IDs:

 ```bash
 # One-step setup (starts servers and registers clients)